 Trans Mountain can launch an immediate air-monitoring program for the protection of responders and local area residents.
 If the potential exists for hydrocarbon vapours to reach unsafe concentrations in the community, local police will be advised to initiate evacuation of the affected area.

 A safe pipeline shutdown is an orderly action plan including pump facilities along the line:

 - Facilities and upstream pumps would be shut down to avoid pushing more product to the suspected release area

 - Upstream valves would be closed when safe to do so (once the line is de-pressurized) to isolate the area

 - Downstream pumps will continue to remove as much product as possible from the area around the suspected incident.
 Once the downstream area has been cleared as much as possible, the valve is closed on the downstream side to fully isolate the area.

 Oil Spill Containment and Recovery (OSCAR) trailers are located strategically at various points along the Trans Mountain Pipeline.
 These trailers contain various tools and spill response equipment ranging from absorbent materials and skimmers, to booms and other cleanup tools specific to the area.
 They can be activated at a moment’s notice.
-Additionally, at facilities, Trans Mountain stocks spills drums with absorbent material to assist in immediate cleanup of any local spill.
+Additionally, at facilities, Trans Mountain stocks spill drums with absorbent material to assist in immediate cleanup of any local spill.